hpe-container-platform-community/hcp-demo-env-aws-terraform/README.md

 In the BlueData configuration screen, insert the gateway private ip address (terraform output gateway_private_ip)

-Add workers and gateway
+ 1. At the login screen, use 'admin/admin123'
+ 2. Navigate to Installation tab

+Then ...

-run `terraform output` to see all variables
+ 1. run `terraform output` to see all variables
  1. Add workers private ip
  2. Add gateway private ip and dns
  3. Download contoller ssh key (see output variable retrive_controller_ssh for command to run locally)